- Purchase the complete Expat Arrivals Sweden Guide (PDF)

-The country also boasts a reasonably healthy job market, with opportunities for highly qualified expats in specific sectors, such as IT, energy and media.
+The country also boasts a reasonably healthy job market, with ample opportunities for highly qualified expats in specific sectors, such as IT, energy and media.
 Despite strict immigration laws, around a fifth of the Swedish population comes from a foreign background, especially in large cities such as Stockholm, Gothenburg and Malmö.

 High tax rates mean that Swedish salaries are fairly modest, but expats with residence permits will enjoy the benefits of an extensive state social network which provides free and high-quality education, healthcare, childcare and security.
 Sweden is also a world leader in liberal values, pioneering LGBT rights, gender equality and providing extensive parental and maternal privileges for employees.

-Expats moving to Sweden may find the language difficult to learn, but since Swedes generally speak excellent English and enjoy practising it, the language barrier is very easily overcome.
+Expats moving to Sweden may find the language difficult to learn, but since Swedes generally speak excellent English and enjoy practising it, the language barrier is easily overcome.
 Swedish culture may, however, be a little more challenging for expats to adapt to.

 A common thread running through expat accounts of living in Sweden is the difficulty in connecting with the reserved and introverted Swedes and integrating into local life.
 Expats who are prepared to enjoy their status as outsiders will be better prepared for the occasional awkward encounter.